-For Austrian citizens there are visa requirements for many non-European countries and a residency permit is required to be allowed to work.
-To enter and remain in Austria, artists who are not EU citizens generally need a residency permit.
-The conditions are laid down in the EU visa code, in the Convention Implementing the Schengen Agreement, in the Schengen Borders Code and in the Employment of Foreign Nationals Act (Ausländerbeschäftigungsgesetz).
+For Austrian citizens there are visa requirements for many non-European countries and a Ausländerbeschäftigungsgesetz).is required to be allowed to work.
+To enter and remain in Austria, artists who are not EU citizens generally need a .
+The conditions are laid down in the , in the in the and in the Employment of Foreign Nationals Act (

 Artists from Austria travel to non-European countries to work in the arts

 When Austrian artists travel to a non-EU country, they usually need a visa in order to work there as an artist.
 Requirements and procedures vary from country to country, and it is therefore advisable to get detailed information from the country's foreign mission (embassy/consulate).

 The range of visa procedures and documents needed to apply differ worldwide to a significant degree.
 In the general travel and security information sections on the Foreign Ministry's website, you will find, inter alia, information on visa regulations by country..